Sirimavo Bandaranaike: Legacy and public image

 At a time in history when the idea of a woman leading a country was almost unthinkable to the public, Bandaranaike helped raise the global perception of women's capabilities.
 In addition to her own contributions to Sri Lanka, her children became involved in the development of the country.
 All three children held nationally prominent positions; in addition to Anura and Chandrika's roles in government, Bandaranaike's daughter Sunetra worked as her political secretary in the 1970s and later became a philanthropist.
 The Bandaranaike marriage helped break down social barriers in Sri Lanka over the years, through the Socialist policies they enacted.

 During her three terms in office, Bandaranaike led the country away from its colonial past and into its political independence as a republic.
 Implementing socialist policies during the Cold War, she attempted to nationalise key sectors of the economy and undertake land reforms to benefit the native population, desiring to end the political favouritism enjoyed by the Western-educated elites.
-A major goal of her policies was to reduce the ethnic and socio-economic disparities in the country, though her failure to address adequately the needs of the Tamil population led to decades of strife and violence in the country.
+A major goal of her policies was to reduce the ethnic and socio-economic disparities in the country.
 As one of the founders of the Non-Aligned Movement, Bandaranaike brought Sri Lanka to prominence among the nations which sought to remain neutral to the influence of the superpowers.
 She worked to forge alliances between the countries in the Global South, and sought to resolve issues diplomatically, opposing nuclear expansion.

+Bandaranaike developed a distinctive public image through her dress and hairstyle.
+She frequently wore the traditional Sri Lankan osariya, paired with a tightly styled sinhalese bun.
+Her hair was typically arranged in an impeccably neat low bun, often in the form of a double bun or kondé, positioned at the nape of her neck.
+The combination became closely associated with her public appearance and contributed to the visual image by which she was recognised both in Sri Lanka and abroad.

+At the height of her political influence, Bandaranaike was treated with considerable deference by some supporters and officials.
+Accounts from the period describe sycophantic behaviour, with some individuals prostrating themselves before her or touching her feet, while officials were reported to withdraw backwards from her presence and address her in a manner associated with royalty.
+Senior defence officials were also reported to carry her luggage during official trips.
+On one occasion, women from a socially disadvantaged caste reportedly offered their hair as a carpet for her to walk upon, although Bandaranaike declined the gesture.